 You may need a varicocele embolization if you:

 Are not able to have a child (infertile)

 Want to prevent problems, such as infertility or shrinking (atrophy) of the testes

 Embolization is one treatment for a varicocele.
 Surgery can also be done to treat a varicocele.
 Talk with your healthcare provider about which treatment is best for you.

 How varicocele embolization is done

 Your procedure will be done by an interventional radiologist.
-This is a doctor who specializes in image-guided procedures.
-Your healthcare provider will put a needle into a vein in your thigh.
-He or she will insert a catheter into the vein.
-Your provider will use the catheter to put a small coil or a special liquid into the affected vein.
-This is called a blocking agent.
+This is a healthcare provider who specializes in image-guided procedures.
+Your healthcare provider will put a needle into a large vein in your groin.
+A catheter will be placed into this vein to the site of the varicocele .
+Your provider will use the catheter to put a small coil or a special liquid into the affected vein to block it. .